 6. Step back in time on a visit to Scotland’s ancient capital to uncover thousands of years of history.
-Visit the Abbey where Robert the Bruce is buried, or check out the new Dunfermline Carnegie Museum and Library.
+Visit the Abbey where Robert the Bruce is buried, or check out the fantastic Dunfermline Carnegie Library & Galleries.
 Did you know this was the world’s first library, gifted by Andrew Carnegie, once the world’s richest man, to his birthplace.

 7. Step across the Tay Bridge and join the Fife Coastal Path, Scotland’s longest continuous coastal walk stretching 117 miles, and also listed as one of Scotland’s Great Trails.
 Fill your lungs with the sea air and enjoy breathtaking coastal views along the way.